espocrm/documentation/docs/development/metadata/app-api.md

 Definitions for API framework.

 Provides the ability to add middlewares for all requests, specific routes, controllers and controller actions.
 Supporting the PSR-15 standard means that it's possible to use 3rd party middlewares, like [these](https://github.com/middlewares/psr15-middlewares).
-If a middleware you want to use has dependencies in the constructor, use DI binding to resolve them.
+If a middleware you want to use has dependencies in a constructor, use DI binding to resolve them.

 Example: